latest nhpb_banner 1__compressed

 Many Community Action Agencies provide government grant money to help with a mortgage Programs and resources that homeowners can take advantage of.
 While they primarily focus on providing counseling, some of the community action agencies can provide emergency cash grants, mediation services, and other tools to help a homeowner prevent or stop a foreclosure filing.

 There are thousands of non-profit housing counseling agencies that are certified by the U.S. Department of Housing and Urban Development (HUD).
 Counselors will work with homeowners to help them prevent a foreclosure or get back on track with paying their mortgage.
 Most of the services are free for struggling homeowners.
-Get more details on HUD housing counseling agencies.
+Get more details on HUD housing counseling.

 Homeless prevention programs provide mortgage assistance as well.
 There are funds provided by state and federal government agencies as well as non-profits.
 Charities such as the Salvation Army help low-income families avoid homelessness, including homeowners that are struggling with their mortgage or real estate taxes.
 ESG grants, rehousing and more is also offered.
 Find homeless prevention for homeowners near you.